dougeby/IntuneDocs/intune/privacy-data-collect.md

 When users enroll their corporate or personal devices using Intune, Intune collects and shares some personal data.
 Intune collects personal data from the following sources:

-- The admin’s use of the Intune Admin console.
+- The admin’s use of the Intune in the Azure portal.
-- End user devices (when they enroll for Intune management and during usage).
+- End-user devices (when they enroll for Intune management and during usage).
 - Customer accounts at third party services (per the admin’s instructions).
 - Diagnostic, performance, and usage information.

-From these sources, Intune collects information that falls into the following three categories: identified, pseudonymized, and aggregated.
+From these sources, Intune collects information that falls into the following three categories: [identified](#identified-data), [pseudonymized](#pseudonymized-data), and [aggregated](#aggregated-data).

 ## Identified data